llm-tools/embedJs/README.md

 ## Usage

--   We use OpenAI's embedding model to create embeddings for chunks and ChatGPT API as LLM to get answer given the relevant docs.
+-   We use OpenAI's ChatGPT API to get answers to the queries.
 Make sure that you have an OpenAI account and an API key.
-If you have dont have an API key, you can create one by visiting [this link](https://platform.openai.com/account/api-keys).
+You can create one [here](https://platform.openai.com/account/api-keys).
+There is also built in support for [Azure OpenAI](<(#azure-openai)>).

--   Once you have the API key, set it in an environment variable called `OPENAI_API_KEY`.
-There is also built in support for **Azure OpenAI**.
-Check the section on this at the end.
+-   Once you have your OpenAI API key, set it in an environment variable called `OPENAI_API_KEY`.

 ```bash
 OPENAI_API_KEY="sk-<REST_OF_YOUR_KEY>"